d-rug/d-rug.github.io/index.md

  - ***Join the [mailing list](https://groups.google.com/d/forum/davis-rug)***: The mailing list is an online supplement to our in-person work sessions.

- - ***Use the resources below***: We've compiled a list of resources to help you get started using R and find answers to your questions.
+ - ***Use the resources on this site***: We've compiled a list of resources to help you get started using R and find answers to your questions.
+Click on the "Getting Started" or "Past Presentation" tabs above to check them out.

 We're fortunate have sponsorship from [Revolution Analytics](http://www.revolutionanalytics.com/) for our snacks and speaker prizes.